-(Figure 9.8), showing that H^2 is equivalent to the fraction of the selection differential that is transmitted across generations.
+Summing up, for a population of asexually reproducing cells, the response to selection is simply showing that H^2 is equivalent to the fraction of the selection differential that is transmitted across generations.
 In a simple fashion, this result illustrates that the ability of natural selection to promote genetic change declines with increasing environmental variation.